-Prices shown on the shelves
+Prices shown in proximity of the product

-• give you the item for free if the item costs less than $10;
+• give you the item for free if the item costs less than $15;

 The Price Accuracy Policy also does not apply, for example, to the following products:

-• tobacco products;
+• tobacco products.

 Prices shown on individual items

 If the merchant decides to individually tag each article, they don’t have to abide by the Price Accuracy Policy.
-However, they must sell items at the labelled price, never at a higher price.
+However, they must sell items at the advertised price, never at a higher price.
 For example, an item tagged at $5 must be sold at that price, even if the register shows $7.

 What if a single item shows two different prices?
 The lower price prevails.